Jenniferazeng/hyphenateinc.github.io/pages/android/android_message_roaming.md

 folder: android
 ---

-You can pull historical messages from the server to the local, so that it can synchronize messages when users switch to different device (`This function is a value-added service, you need to contact Agora business to activate`)
+You can pull historical messages from the server to the local, so that it can synchronize messages when users switch to different device (`This function is a value-added service, you need to contact Agora Sales to activate`)

 This method belongs to `ChatManager` class, which is called by `ChatClient.getInstance().chatManager()`